theimgclist/100DaysOfMLCode/Day4/README.md

 * Do you prefer cats or dogs to birds?
 Sure!
 Run the notebook and upload your image of interest and see if the model can detect it.

 **What to try next :**
-* No, not a hotdog detector!
+* No, not a hotdog detector :D
 * Create a dataset for gun detector!